 We enjoyed mining so much that when it rained a few days later, we decided to do it again (the flume is covered).
 All in all, we found a lot of rose quartz, small sapphires, rubys, like 15 garnets, good size moonstones, and Chad even found a piece of pottery that’s probably around 3000 years old.

 I’d highly recommend Rose Creek Mine.
 The owners were awesome, the staff knowledgeable, and it is a safe social distancing activity for adults and kids.
 We got 2 buckets each for $10.
-You can buy buckets that are salted (meaning, you wild find good gems) for $100 and even $300.
+Visitors can buy buckets that are salted (meaning, you wild find good gems) for $100 and even $300.

 Franklin, North Carolina is at the base of the Smoky Mountains and Nathala National Forest, and the Applicaian Trail even runs through it.
 There are many beautiful hikes for all levels and experience, including many waterfall hikes).
 Downtown Franklin even has a very well-maintained paved green way with cute bridges.